jruiz50/CS4360-Project/README.md

 >
 > > Select the phone icon with the android symbol in the upper right corner.
 > > Then select Create device.
-> > The select a recent phone of your choice the click nect.
+> > The select a recent phone of your choice then click next.
 > > Select Release "S" with an API Level of 31.
 > > Give it a name then hit finish.
 The device should then boot.
+> > The following link provides these examples with pictures. https://docs.google.com/document/d/1wiS-MRMN1dtf4WSHDgiSQdMHhHZRpyMCJv5qohUHZnA/edit

 > > Please refer to this link for more in depth information regarding the creation of a virual device. https://developer.android.com/studio/run/managing-avds